Introduction to Business in Asia

 Contact person: University lecturer Outi Luova, University of Turku

-Goals: This course provides you with basic information about business n this macro-region.
+Goals: This course provides you with basic information about business in this macro-region.
+You will learn to identify and understand key issues related to the Asian business environment.

 Taken as: